codesections/mnemonic/README.md

 ```

-The syntax highlighting theme is user-configurable with the same themes used in [Bat](https://github.com/sharkdp/bat)
+The syntax highlighting theme is user-configurable with the same themes used in [Bat](https://github.com/sharkdp/bat), which was a major inspiration for this project.